cs-chan/ArtGAN/WikiArt Dataset/README.md

 # Description

-In order to replicate or to have a fair comparison to our ICIP2016 paper, we created a "new" Wikiart dataset that can be downloaded at [this https URL]
+In order to replicate or to have a fair comparison to our ICIP2016 paper, we created a "new" Wikiart dataset that can be downloaded at [this https URL](http://www.cs-chan.com/source/ICIP2017/wikiart.zip) (Size = 25.4Gb).
-(http://www.cs-chan.com/source/ICIP2017/wikiart.zip) (Size = 25.4Gb).

 Each folder contains information of the dataset used for each tasks (Style, Artist, and Genre classification).

 In each folder:

 1. {TASK}_class.txt lists the classes and the respective index
 2. {TASK}_train.csv lists the images used in the task for training.
 3. {TASK}_val.csv lists the images used in the task for validation.

-and the csv file can be downloaded through (http://www.cs-chan.com/source/ICIP2017/wikiart_csv.zip).
+and the csv file can be downloaded at [this https URL](http://www.cs-chan.com/source/ICIP2017/wikiart_csv.zip).
 In the csv files, each row in the list contains (path/to/image.jpg, class_index)

 Note:
 1. The WikiArt dataset can be used only for non-commercial research purpose.